Style Guide

 How Our Markdown Works

-The Markdown text used to create this page is pasted at the bottom, so you can compare the text that I wrote to the browser page that you see.
+The Markdown text used to create this page is presented at the bottom, so you can compare the source text to the rendered browser page.

 In addition to the CommonMark standard, we support: